ACM SIGHPC Outstanding Doctoral Dissertation Award

 I'm a nominator, how do I get started with my nomination?

-Nominators may begin the nomination process by completing the online form (coming soon for 2019).
+Nominators may begin the nomination process by completing the online form, linked from the How to Nominate page.

 I'm a nominator and I've lost the URL I was supposed to give the candidate.